 Water plants / Aquatic

-The best range of aquatic plants in Sydney
+Shop the best range of aquatic plants in Sydney

 The addition of a water feature helps gardens to feel cooler in hot weather and creates a diverse aquatic ecosystem, often attracting birds, dragonflies and frogs, which come to drink, cool down and bathe.
 In addition, water opens up a whole new world of gardening opportunities: water plants.